Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

     info.changeLifeBy(-1)
 })

+	-Since we make the player lose a life we need to tell the game what should happen when we run out of them.
+	-Add an on life zero container from the info category to the workspace. info.onLifeZero(function () {
+})
+	-Add a game over block from the game category to the on life zero container. info.onLifeZero(function () {
+    game.over(false)
+})

 	-Lets have our player score some points.
 	-Grab the on destory sprite of kind container from the sprites category.